What Is CPM and How Publishers Earn Revenue From It

 Advertisers, on the other hand, use CPM as a way to control their advertising costs.
 By paying a set price for every thousand impressions, they can better budget their advertising spend and ensure they get a good return on investment.

-How is CPM calculated?
+How to calculate CPM

 To do CPM calculation, you need to know the total cost of the advertising campaign and the total number of impressions the ads received.
 From there, you can use the following formula: